daattali/beautiful-jekyll/_posts/2020-10-27-how-a-capsule-wardrobe-made-my-life-easier-and-saved-me-money.md

 - capsule wardrobe guide
 - wardrobe declutter
 - simple wardrobe
+description: Having a capsule wardrobe can save time and money.

 ---
 Are you swimming in clothes?
 Or just want to get better at figuring out what to wear?
 This was me a handful of years back.
 I asked for help from a trusted friend.
 And booted sooo much out.
 Like teacher clothes I no longer needed as a stay at home mom.
 From there, I wanted to simplify and get better at figuring out my clothing situation.
 It was quite the process, but worth it now that I'm mostly out the other side.
 I know what I like now!
 I eventually learned about capsule wardrobes and created my own method (because I'm always planning ha!) for creating one because I became super overwhelmed with all of the ways they can be done.
 Today on the blog, I'm sharing with you how a capsule wardrobe can make your life easier, plus save you money long term.